Best Waterproof Headphones Android Central 2020

 Your options for waterproof headphones are far from limited.
 You just have to look for an IP rating on your headphones of choice, and luckily, a lot of options have one these days.
 This list just highlights a few of our favorite ones — including the Jabra Elite Active 75t as our overall top choice.

-So much about these headphones work incredibly well, whether it be their waterproofing or something else.
-The IP57 rating offers ample day-to-day protection, Jabra's warranty adds another layer of coverage, and the long battery life means you can rely on the 75t to get you through any run, walk, hike, etc. As you start piling on things like the sound quality, the comfy design, and Jabra's powerful companion app, it's easy to see why the buds are so great.
+So much about these headphones work incredibly well, be it their waterproofing or something else.
+The IP57 rating offers ample day-to-day protection, Jabra's warranty adds another layer of coverage, and the long battery life means you can rely on the 75t to get you through any run, walk, hike, bike ride, and more.
+Add the sound quality, comfy design, and Jabra's Sound+ app, and it's easy to see why the buds are so great.

 Credits — The team that worked on this guide